NoamBenSason/Crime-Predictor/README.md

-# Crime classifier by location and Crime loaction predictor
+# Crime classifier and Crime loaction predictor

 For elaborated explanation in Hebrew about the project - see 'project.pdf'.